 The EMP establishes a three year exercise cycle to test and evaluate the EMP and to improve the skills of the university personnel assigned emergency management responsibilities.
 The training includes an annual exercise that is designed to progress from training and workshops to a table top exercise and culminate in a full scale exercise in the third year.
 Multiple additional training and exercises are conducted in addition to the campus exercises to include participation with local, state, and federal agencies efforts.
-A description of exercise activity conducted in 2018 is available at http://safety.utk.edu/emergency-management/emp/.
+A description of recent exercise activity is available at http://safety.utk.edu/emergency-management/emp/.